-We welcome applications if you're on an Access course recognised by the Quality Assurance Agency.
+Access courses - we welcome applications if you're on an Access course recognised by the Quality Assurance Agency.
 For some courses, including most in Health & Social Care, you need numeracy and literacy skills equivalent to GCSE grade C level.
-Contact us on 01642 384277 or email email@example.com.

 Some courses leading to a registerable qualification have an age requirement.
 The statutory bodies specify a minimum age as an entry requirement or to register with them at the end of the course.

 We welcome applications from mature students without conventional entry requirements.
 We'll take into account any alternative qualifications or other experience you may have.

 You can gain considerable knowledge from work, volunteering and life.
 Under recognition of prior learning (RPL) you may be awarded credit for this which can be credited towards the course you want to study.